FoodStandardsAgency/Governance/README.md

 ## Creating a new team
-If you need a new team contact any member of the [Maintainers](https://github.com/orgs/foodstandardsagency/teams/maintainers/members) team.
+If you need a new team contact the Data Team.
 They will need

 - The name of the service / project (please avoid acronyms to help support new users)
 - A description (one sentence long)